cwcon/push/issues/index.md

 id: issues
 ---

-# One day, there will be issues
+# One day, there will be issues of Push

 But *Push* needs contributions and submissions first.
-[See how you can help](/contribute/).
+[Read about how you can help](/contribute/).